 - Discover the site's remaining buildings with the help of a local guide

 Puebla is packed with churches (70 in the city centre alone), so the best thing to do is check out a few, then head to the market for local hand-painted ceramics and street food.

-- Catch a morning bus bound for Puebla
+- Catch a late afternoon bus to Puebla

-- Perhaps visit to explore some of Puebla's 70 churches or thousand or so colonial buildings
+- Perhaps visit some of Puebla's 70 churches or thousand or so colonial buildings

 Next up is Oaxaca.
 This is the place to shop for colourful textiles and lots of different margarita flavours.